FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Software Settings Related to Digital Output of Control Box
 ***************************************************************

-There are two software setting items for digital output: "Control Box DO Output During Power-On" and "General Output Valid Status".
+There are two software setting items for digital output: "Control Box DO Output During Power-On" and "DO0-D07 General Output Valid Status".
 "Control Box DO Output During Power-On" represents the output level during the power-on period of the control box when the control system has not completed initialization.
 It can correspond to different output valid states, which can flexibly meet the requirements for output status during power-on.
 "General Output Valid Status" represents the digital output voltage level value that needs to be controlled when the output is valid.
 This setting allows users to use digital output more flexibly.

 (1) The comparison table of valid status under different settings of "Control Box DO Output During Power-On" is as follows: